MLHale/nebraska-gencyber-modules/intro_to_components_using_littlebits_droids/README.md

+---
+layout: page
-# Intro to Components using Littlebits Droids
+title: Intro to Components using Littlebits Droids
+---
 ### Cybersecurity First Principles in this lesson

 * __Abstraction__: An abstraction is a representation of an object or concept.
 It could be something such as a door, a speedometer, or a data structure in computer science.
 Abstraction decouples the design from the implementation.
 The gauges in an automobile are an abstraction of the performance of a car.
 A map is an abstraction of the earth.